 In this unit students will learn about:

-Solving quadratic equations using different methods
+Solving quadratic equations algebraically and graphically

-Completing the square (Extended Only)
+Completing the square (extended only)

 Rearranging formulae

-Algebraic Fractions (Extended Only)
+Algebraic Fractions (extended only)

 Solving linear inequalities and representing these on the number line